husarion/roboteq-config/README.md

 2. In the Configure tab, click on the `Update Script` button.
 3. Choose the `.hex` file from the [script](./script/) folder and click `Yes` in the popup window.

-This `.hex` file is generated from the [.mbs](./script/production_script_03012024.mbs) file using RoboRun+.
+This `.hex` file is generated from the [.mbs](./script/script_20240819.mbs) file using RoboRun+.
 If you wish to edit this script, you can do so by navigating to the Scripting menu tab, clicking the `Open` icon, and selecting the `.mbs` file.
 After making your edits, you can export the modified file to `.hex` format by clicking on the `Export Hex` icon.

+### Hall sensors calibration

+After updating RoboteQ configuration it is required to perform calibration of hall sensors position.
+Without it excessive heating and noise in power train might occur.

+1. Place robot, that wheels are not in contact with the ground.
+Ensure that wheels are free to rotate.
+2. Navigate to the Diagnostic menu tab.
+3. Select `Channel 1`.
+4. Click `Motor / Sensor Setup`.
+Wheel(s) on one side will turn back and forth ~15°.
+5. Select `Channel 2`.
+6. Click `Motor / Sensor Setup`.
+Wheel(s) on one side will turn back and forth ~15°.

+Table containing hall calibration is automatically saved to EEPROM.
+In case of Panther repeat all steps for second controller.